 As further described in Note 3, in December 2021, the Company's Board of Directors approved a plan to sell the vivoPharm Pty Ltd ("vivoPharm") business to focus the Company on the development of neurological developmental and degenerative disease therapeutics.
-The Company engaged an investment banker in December 2021 to sell the vivoPharm business during 2022.
+In the fourth quarter of 2022, the Company sold substantially all of the operations of vivoPharm in two separate transactions.